International Military Tribunal for the Far East: Failure to prosecute perpetrators of inhumane medical experimentation

 Shirō Ishii, commander of Unit 731, received immunity in exchange for data gathered from his experiments on live prisoners.
 In 1981 John W. Powell published an article in the Bulletin of the Atomic Scientists detailing the experiments of Unit 731 and its open-air tests of germ warfare on civilians.
 It was printed with a statement by Judge Röling, the last surviving member of the Tokyo Tribunal, who wrote, "As one of the judges in the International Military Tribunal, it is a bitter experience for me to be informed now that centrally ordered Japanese war criminality of the most disgusting kind was kept secret from the Court by the U.S. government".

 Failure to prosecute other suspects

 Forty-two suspects, such as Nobusuke Kishi, who later became Prime Minister, and Yoshisuke Aikawa, head of Nissan, were imprisoned in the expectation that they would be prosecuted at a second Tokyo Tribunal but they were never charged.
 They were released in 1947 and 1948.

+Failure to prosecute Japan's atrocities against its nationals as crimes against humanity

+Despite Class C charges being created to prosecute Japan for atrocities against its nationals, this never occurred at all.
+Britain, France, Netherlands, and the U.S.—four-nation members of the Tokyo trials—had colonies themselves and feared that their own colonial atrocities might be brought to account for crimes against humanity.
+As a consequence, this left the Korean and Taiwanese victims of Japanese colonial atrocities without any recourse in the international legal system.